Skip to content

 • You keep your clusters: Cassandra and Kafka continue to run in your infrastructure.

-• You install the agent: The AxonOps agent collects metrics, logs, and operational signals and connects to your self-hosted AxonOps Server.
+• You install the agent: axon-agent collects metrics, logs, and operational signals and connects to your self-hosted AxonOps Server.

 AxonOps Self-Hosted architecture